hyunjong-lee/fab-auth-dynamic-roles/README.md

-# fab-auth
+# fab-auth-keycloak

-A plugin for Flask Appbuilder, Keycloak, and Azure AD
+- A plugin for Flask Appbuilder, Keycloak, and Azure AD
+- Tested on superset